 Facebook: New Era Cabin Creations

 Farming is our way of life – in a few years we’ll be a century farm!
-I bought sheep when we married in 1990.
+I brought sheep when we married in 1990.
 We transitioned from dairy to full-time sheep and fiber in 2000.
 Our flock currently numbers about 100 and provides us with lots of material to work with.
 Our products keep expanding as we keep getting ideas and filling needs.

 Facebook: Nistock Farms